 Sure, to have a real impact on the business you need a solid product and a regular cadence of new capabilities to trumpet.
 But you need to stop doing the following things:

-Marketing professionals often speak in high-level niceties that sound good, but do not tell customers a thing.
+Hiding from customers Marketing professionals often speak in high-level niceties that sound good, but do not tell customers a thing.
 That’s because it is hard to get to the essence of what you do not really understand.
 But, when given the opportunity to engage directly with a customer they are terrified of being found out.
 Guess what?
 Customers love talking about why they adore and hate your product, how they are using your product, and why it makes their job easier (or harder).
 And they do not care that you do not know everything about it.
 So, jump in and share an insight or two about the product or company and have a conversation.
 At the end of the day, the only way you are going to have true insight into why the customer is using your product is to hear it directly from them.

-With consumer-facing products it is a no-brainer to use the product every day, but what if you work in a high-tech company developing security products for IT?
+Avoiding the product With consumer-facing products it is a no-brainer to use the product every day, but what if you work in a high-tech company developing security products for IT?
 You might be thinking, “How am I supposed to understand how security experts use our products because I’m not an engineer.”
 Well, guess what?
 You joined a high-tech company and it is time to learn the technology.
 As a marketing professional, that’s your job.
 Ask your product team or engineers to show you how your customers use the product and then find a demo or staging environment where you can tinker with it yourself.
 There is no better learning experience than through hands-on use.
 (And if you are marketing a product that is not available for your use—spend double the time speaking with customers.)

-At some point, all hard-working professionals can be accused of putting their head down and just getting the work done.
+Ignoring the business At some point, all hard-working professionals can be accused of putting their head down and just getting the work done.
 But, marketing in particular gets a bad rap for just focusing on the details and programs.
 Product management is typically responsible for the business case, but you need to understand it and where the product is headed.
 Understanding what’s driving the product forward will help you communicate about it and find opportunities for it to shine.
 You need to “be the business.”
 When you take an interest in and actively engage in the bigger picture—market trends, competitive landscape, sales channels, key financial metrics, etc.—your work improves and your career will flourish as well.

 The best marketing professionals operate from a position of customer and market insight while taking on the responsibility of learning the company’s products and solutions.